Women Testify Against Mexican Police For Sexual Torture In International Court

 In response, demonstrators took over the town square of San Salvador Atenco in the state of Mexico, The New York Times reports.
 Current Mexican President Peña Nieto was governor of the state at the time and ordered state police to quell the protests, leading to a two-day clash where many were injured and two were killed, including a 14-year-old boy.

 As the confrontation escalated, people from all over the country arrived to join the protest, including Jimenez Osorio, arriving from Mexico City.
-She was 23 years old, studying plastic arts and says went to the town in a "grand act of solidarity."
+She was 23 years old, studying plastic arts and says she went to the town in a "grand act of solidarity."

 State and federal police arrested more than 200 people following the two-day ordeal, El País reports.
 According to a press release by the legal organization representing the women, 47 women said they were sexually abused by police.